regmtait/Elwell-jekyll/10-where-to-buy.md

 title: Where to buy
 bodyclass: where
 navtitle: Where to buy
-description: Fred Elwell was a Beverley-based painter
+description: Where to by the new biography of the artist Fred Elwell RA, a Beverley-based painter.
-keywords: artist, painter, beverley
+keywords: artist, painter, beverley, where to buy
 permalink: /where-to-buy/
 sectionclass: where
 exclude_from_nav: false